 In the web-based and native iOS editions, to rearrange the order of the words, or to delete any, tap the Edit button.
 In the native Android edition, you must first tap the locked padlock button so it changes to unlocked.

-On the left below we have already tapped the Edit button, and want to delete the biscuit word, and have tapped the red and white - minus button, revealing the Delete button.
+On the left below we have already tapped the Edit button and and want to delete the biscuit word.
+We tapped the red and white - minus button to reveal the Delete button.
 If we don't want to delete the word after all, we can just tap Done instead of Delete.

 We can rearrange the order of the words by dragging them up or down using the grey list icons on the right.
 When finished deleting or reordering, tap Done.